Tyra Gittens-Spotsville: Career

-In July 2017, Gittens broke her own national junior heptathlon record in winning the Pan American Combined Events Cup in Ottawa, Canada, gaining 5,490 points in the seven-discipline event to improve on the 5,337-point standard she had established in 2016.
+In July 2017, Gittens-Spotsville broke her own national junior heptathlon record in winning the Pan American Combined Events Cup in Ottawa, Canada, gaining 5,490 points in the seven-discipline event to improve on the 5,337-point standard she had established in 2016.

-Competing in the long jump at the 2022 World Athletics Championships Gittens finished 19th in the qualifying heats with a best jump of 6.44m.
+Competing in the long jump at the 2022 World Athletics Championships Gittens-Spotsville finished 19th in the qualifying heats with a best jump of 6.44m.
 Gittens has had an ongoing Therapeutic Use Exemption (TUE) for treatment for ADHD.
 However, a failure to complete the application for a renewal of the TUE correctly led to a positive test for methylphenidate/ritalinic acid at the World Championships and a six-month doping violation ban.

 She finished twelfth at the 2025 World Athletics Indoor Championships in Nanjing, China on 23 March 2025, with a best jump of 6.36 metres.
 She won the bronze medal in the long jump at the 2025 NACAC Championships in The Bahamas.
 In September 2025, she competed at the 2025 World Championships in Tokyo, Japan.

+In March 2026, she placed fifteenth at the 2026 World Athletics Indoor Championships in Toruń, Poland.
+In June, she jumped 6.65 metres to win the national long jump title.
+She placed fifth in the long jump at the 2026 Commonwealth Games in Glasgow, Scotland.